DefTruth/CUDA-Learn-Notes/README.md

-# simd-notebook
+# Learn Optimize for CUDA and SIMD
-A brief notebook of SIMD (NEON/SSE/AVX).
+This is a personal notebook for C++, CUDA, PTX and SIMD optimization.